 Work is an important part of many people’s lives and most employed people diagnosed with cancer wonder how it will affect their ability to work.
-The information in this section has been designed to help you understand more about how to manage your working life after a cancer diagnosis.
+This information may help you find a working arrangement that suits your own unique situation.

 Find information about whether you will be able to keep working after a cancer diagnosis, if you need to tell anyone at work, and your right to privacy.

 Find out about the various options available to you and what to consider before making a decision about your working life.

 If you want to work during treatment or return to work after treatment, you may consider flexible ways of working or using leave entitlements.